SparseLinearAlgebra/spbla/docs/joss/paper.md

 ![Matrix-matrix multiplication memory consumption.
 Memory in megabytes.\label{fig:perfmem}](perf-mem.svg)

 # Future research

-First direction of the future research is experiments with virtual memory, so-called *Shared Virtual Memory* (SVM) in OpenCL and *Unified Memory* (Managed memory) in Nvidia Cuda.
+First direction of the future research is experiments with virtual memory, so-called `Shared Virtual Memory` (SVM) in OpenCL and `Unified Memory` (Managed memory) in Nvidia Cuda.
-Experiments show, that processed data can easily exceed available VRAM.
+Our results show, that processed data can easily exceed available VRAM.
 Thus, it is worth to study if implemented algorithms can process more data without significant modifications in matrices structure or workload balance.